 7. Why is federal government divided into three branches?

-- Congress is inherently more powerful because more people are involved.
-Congress is made up of 100 Senators and more than 430 Congressmen.
+- Lawgiver (corresponds to Congress): Congress is made up of 100 Senators and more than 430 Congressmen.
 This is intended to be a safeguard against fast changing laws.

-- The Executive Branch (President) is designed primarily for carrying out or executing legislation.
+- King (corresponds to President): The Executive Branch (President) is designed primarily for carrying out or executing legislation.

 8. Which produces more freedom and economic stability, a republic or a democracy?

 Good law, as found in the original American republic, always produces more freedom and economic stability.
-But planning for a secure future is difficult in a democracy due to the fact that laws can change almost daily.
-In a republic, people can plan and lay the foundation for a secure stable future because they are more confident that laws will remain consistent.
+But planning for a secure future is difficult in a democracy due to the fact that laws can change almost weekly based on the popular mood.
+In a properly functioning republic, people can plan and lay the foundation for a secure stable future because they are more confident that laws will remain consistent.